 Samudaya.
 Cause of suffering is greed or desire

 Magga.
 The path to liberation

 The eightfold path which Gautama Buddha shared among his disciples comprises the following principle values:

 Right Understanding, Right Thought, Right Speech, Right Action, Right Livelihood, Right Effort, Right Mindfulness, Right Concentration.

-Bodhi Day Celebrations in 2019.
+1. Bodhi Day Celebrations in 2020.
 Bodhi Day is celebrated around the globe with similar zest and zeal as it is in a Buddhist country.
-During this day people often decorate a fig tree to make it resemble the Bodhi tree under which Gautama Buddha meditated.
-People prepare rice and milk dishes along with special cookies to mark the celebration.
+During this day, people often decorate a fig tree to make it resemble the Bodhi tree under which Gautama Buddha meditated.
+People also prepare rice and milk dishes along with special cookies to mark the celebration.

-Laba.
+3. Laba.
 The Chinese version of Bodhi day is known as Laba.
-The date of the festival in China also varies as people observe it in January.
+The date of the festival in China also varies as people there observe it in January.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
 Click here